 Do you have to live in Los Angeles to get a JFLA interest-free loan?

-Yes, borrowers must show proof of residence, for at least six months, in Los Angeles or in Ventura County.
+Yes, borrowers must live in Los Angeles or in Ventura County.

 How much money can I get?